Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Day Trip to Sauternes and Loupiac

-Sauternes is also a wine region within the area of Bordeaux known as Graves.
-Sauternes is known for the production of white dessert wines generally called Sauternes.
+Sauternes is also a wine region in Bordeaux, known as Graves.
+Sauternes is known for producing white dessert wines, generally called Sauternes.

 Here, local winemakers also produce some excellent dry whites worth a trip.